rrosajp/python-htmlement/README.rst

     for a in root.iterfind(".//a"):
         print(a.get("href"))

-And the output should be like this:
+And the output is as follows:
 ::

     Parsing: GitHub